Alan J. Russell

-Alan J. Russell (born August 8, 1962 in Salford, Greater Manchester UK), is Vice President of Large Molecule Discovery & Research Data Science for Amgen, one of the world’s leading Biopharmaceutical companies.
+Alan J. Russell (born August 8, 1962) is an English engineer who is Vice President of Large Molecule Discovery & Research Data Science for Amgen.
 He also leads Technology & Innovation for R&D.

-Until 2020, Alan was the Highmark Distinguished Career Professor and Director of the Disruptive Health Technology Institute at Carnegie Mellon University.
+Until 2020, Russell was the Highmark Distinguished Career Professor and Director of the Disruptive Health Technology Institute at Carnegie Mellon University.
 From 2013 through spring of 2016 he was also the Chief Innovation Officer, Allegheny Health Network.

-He is married to Maria Caruso and has five children: Hannah, Nessa, Christian, Trevor, and Emily.
+He is married to Maria Caruso and has five children.

 Education

 Russell earned his bachelor's degree in Biochemistry and Applied Molecular Biology from the University of Manchester Institute of Science and Technology in 1984, graduating with Honors, First Class.
 In 1987, he completed his Ph.D. in Biological Chemistry from the Imperial College of Science and Technology, University of London.
 Russell also served as a NATO Research Fellow in Chemistry at MIT (Massachusetts Institute of Technology) from 1987-1989.

 Research

 Russell's initial research centered on enzymes and, from that study, Russell and his team described the first use of enzymes in ionic liquids.
 In addition, the team was the first to describe the use of pressure to control enzyme activity in supercritical fluids, the first stabilization of enzymes for chemical weapon defense and the first use of ATRP to grow polymers from the surface of proteins.
 Russell also discovered a route to stabilize enzymes by multipoint attachment to polyurethane foams.

 His research into ruggedizing enzymes has led to the development of polymer-based protein engineering using ATRP.
 Russell’s enzyme stabilization technology was singled out for the U.S. Army's Top Ten Greatest Invention Award, and products containing the core chemistry (such as the Agentase Chemical Agent Detection Kit) are now used to monitor activities in countries suspected of developing and using chemical weapons.

 Russell's expertise in regenerative medicine led to an invitation to speak at TED2006.
 There, Dr. Russell spoke on the potential of regenerative medicine to engineer new tissue and organs to replace sick ones.